leonw007/HareAndHound/README.md

-Todo Demo Web App
+Hare and Hounds
 =================

-This repository contains a small Todo list web application.
+This repository contains a small Hare and Hounds web application.
 It is a complete web stack from frontend to server to database.

 Setup
 -----